 Integrative Graduate Education and Research Traineeship Program (IGERT)

-This five-year, $3.1 million grant from the National Science Foundation funds a multidisciplinary graduate program focused on resilience and adaptive governance in stressed watersheds.
-This collaborative program integrates scientific, social, economic and legal aspects of managing complex water issues.
-The Public Policy Center works on applicable policy and social science issues.
+This five-year, $3.1 million grant from the National Science Foundation funded a multidisciplinary graduate program focused on resilience and adaptive governance in stressed watersheds.
+This collaborative program integrated scientific, social, economic and legal aspects of managing complex water issues.
+The Public Policy Center worked on applicable policy and social science issues.

-The program will educate doctoral students from many disciplines to become the next generation of natural resource scientists, managers and policymakers.
-This grant furthers UNL’s strategic goals for interdisciplinary research and education, and UNL’s commitment to be a leader in water research.
-More than 20 University of Nebraska-Lincoln faculty members are participating in the IGERT program, and more than 20 graduate students will be supported by IGERT funds.
+The program educated doctoral students from many disciplines to become the next generation of natural resource scientists, managers and policymakers.
+This grant furthered UNL’s strategic goals for interdisciplinary research and education, and UNL’s commitment to be a leader in water research.
+More than 20 University of Nebraska-Lincoln faculty members participated in the IGERT program, and more than 20 graduate students were supported by IGERT funds.